legendarsword/Visualisierung/README.md

 - **Showing raw Data**
   The button below the diagram switches between diagram view and table view.
 All data used to display the diagram is displayed in the table view.
-  The table view also appears after three selections in the diagram.
+  The table view also appears after three selections in the diagram to show the remaining data.

 - **Dynamic Updates**
   As soon as the selector are changed, the diagram is also automatically updated.